 Tips for Inserting Zippers Next To Welt Cord

 Zippers next to welt cord.
-How are you doing inserting zippers next to welt cord in pillows, cushions, and bedding?
+How are you inserting zippers next to welt cord in pillows, cushions, and bedding?
 Do you ever wonder if yours are sewn well enough?
 Do you ever struggle with the size or type of zipper you should use?
-In this blog, we’ll focus on two types of zippers next to welt cord, regular zippers, and invisible zippers.
-Once you get the hang of inserting these, you’ll be zipping along with no trouble at all.
+In this blog, we’ll focus on two types of zippers next to the welt cord: regular zippers and invisible zippers.
+Once you get the hang of inserting these, you’ll be zipping along with no trouble.
 Let me help build your confidence so you can build your sewing skills.

 Regular zippers next to welt cord

-This may sound like a no brainer because a lot of you are comfortable with inserting regular zippers next to welt cord in pillows.
+This may sound like a no-brainer because many of you are comfortable inserting regular zippers next to welt cords in pillows.
 The tip I’d like to share with you is the size of the flap you use to cover the zipper.
 This flap should not be so large that it covers the welt cord.
 And it shouldn’t be so small that it allows the zipper to show.
-The flap should just touch the welt cord.
+The flap should touch the welt cord.
 You may need to play around with the size of the flap based on the weight of the fabric, the size of the welt cord, or how full you fill the pillow.

 Invisible zippers next to welt cord

 How are you doing sewing zippers next to welt cord?
-Based on the number of calls, emails, and requests I receive from you, this is a zipper technique a lot of you are fearful of and wanting more assistance with.
-Let me share a few tips on this technique to help you along the way.
+Based on the number of calls, emails, and requests I receive from you, this is a zipper technique many of you are fearful of and want more assistance with.
+Let me share a few tips on this technique to help you.

 Tip #1

 It is possible to sew too close to the invisible zipper teeth.
-When this happens, it will be difficult for you to open and close the invisible zipper.
-And if you accidentally sew over the teeth of an invisible zipper, the zipper will not work so it’s best you just start over with a new zipper.
+When this happens, it will be difficult to open and close the invisible zipper.
+If you accidentally sew over the teeth of an invisible zipper, the zipper will not work, so it’s best to just start over with a new zipper.

 Tip #2

 When sewing an invisible zipper next to welt cord and you’re using a drapery weight fabric an invisible zipper size #3 works well.
-However, heavier weight fabrics, or when you are using lining and interlining in your pillow projects, moving up to an invisible zipper #5 will be a good idea.
+However, for heavier fabrics, or when you are using lining and interlining in your pillow projects, moving up to an invisible zipper #5 will be a good idea.
 This is due to the turn of the cloth.
-The heavier weight the fabric, the larger the turn of the cloth will be which will then in turn bump into the zipper teeth making it difficult to open and close the zipper.
-Lastly, you’ll want to use invisible zippers intended for home dec use.
-Zippers for the clothing industry are not intended for home dec use.
+The heavier the weight of the fabric, the larger the turn of the cloth will be, which will then, in turn, bump into the zipper teeth, making it difficult to open and close the zipper.
+Lastly, you’ll want to use invisible zippers for home decor use.
+Zippers for the clothing industry are not intended for home decor use.

 Tip #3

-When you are sewing an invisible zipper next to welt cord, the cord is sewn to the pillow first, of course.
-Be sure the seam join of the welt cord, or the decorative braid cord, is not along the edge of the pillow, or cushion, where the zipper is sewn.
+When you sew an invisible zipper next to welt cord, the cord is sewn to the pillow first, of course.
+Be sure the seam join of the welt cord or the decorative braid cord is not along the edge of the pillow or cushion where the zipper is sewn.
 As a habit, I always put this join in the lower right-hand area of the project.

 Tip #4